keatchong/GettingDataAndCleaningData/CookBook.md

 + Study Overview - A brief description how the experiments being carried out and how was data being collected.

-+ Data Transformation – A list of related subject areas and specific documents of value to users of the data set described in this data dictionary.
++ Data Transformation – A list of steps to clean up and transform raw data to final tidy data.

 + Dataset Description – This section describes what data is available and how the data are stored.

-+ List of Variables – A list of the entries (variables) in the dictionary which can be used as a table of contents to locate specific variables in the document.
++ List of Variables – A list of the entries (variables) in the dictionary which can be used as a table of contents to locate specific variables in the output text.

 # Study Overview